pinax-network/supported-networks/README.md

 # The Graph supported networks

-This repository contains a registry of networks supported by The Graph.
+This repository contains a registry of networks in The Graph ecosystem.

 ## Adding a chain

 - add a network JSON in `registry` TODO: add detailed fields descriptions and best practices
-- validate it with `bun validate` this will make sure all networks JSONs are valid
+- [optional] validate with `bun validate` (see below for setup steps)
-- generate combined registry with `bun generate:registry`
-- format with `bun format`
+- [optional] format with `bun format`
 - increment patch version in `package.json`
 - open a PR

 ## Structure of the repository

-- `schemas/`: Contains the schema for the registry.
+- `schemas/`: Contains the schema for the registry
-- `registry/`: Contains the networks JSONs and resulting registry JSON
+- `registry/`: Contains the networks JSONs (edit these)
+- `public`: Contains all generated registry versions (don't edit those)
-- `src/`: Contains Typescript scripts to validate networks JSONs and generate the resulting registry JSON
+- `src/`: Contains scripts to validate networks JSONs and generate the resulting registry JSON

 ## Setup